So, this week is a transition week…

 - What is the point of view of the narrator?
 (First person?
 Third person?)
 How do you know?

 - What is the age of the narrator when the story occurs?
 How do you know?

 - What is the age of the narrator when they share this story?
 How do you know?

 - What time period do you imagine this story takes place?
 (Present, 1990s, 1970s, or a different time?)
 What are the clues to your guess?

-Now, read the story and see if your answers stay the same to the end.
-For more detail, go to the Assignment page.
+Now, read the entire story by class time, and see if your answers stay the same from this first paragraph to the end.
+(Again, you can find the story here.)
+For more detail, go to the Assignments for Week 6 post.